YTFGolf/fandom-discussions-viewer/doc/fandom_api.md

 ## Ignore this bit

-// Thread creation
-// body isn't needed technically, need to investigate further
-// body is alias for rawContent
-// jsonModel isn't needed either
-// jsonModel > body
-// if jsonModel is not proper json just fails lmao
-// reply history relies on jsonModel
-// special:userprofileactivity relies on body/rawContent
-// jsonModel length must be between 0 and 65520
-// anything that can be null can also be undefined
-// something like global values e.g. username so I can set the user agent (client) `*<code>jsonModel</code>: see [[w:c:caburum:Nirvana#JSON post model]].
-I can probably try to understand this format from GET requests so not too bothered.
-Optional for whatever reason, even if neither <code>rawContent</code> nor <code>body</code> are supplied (according to [[Special:SocialActivity]] it gets content suppressed if none of the 3 are present).`
+// something like global values e.g. username so I can set the user agent (client) `Fandom's message walls unironically try to load the entire thread into memory.`
-`*<code>rawContent</code>/<code>body</code>.
-If there is no <code>jsonModel</code> then the post becomes <code>rawContent</code> + first image in <code>contentImages</code> if it exists.
-If a request contains both <code>rawContent</code> and <code>body</code>, then whichever one comes later takes priority.`
-`Fandom's message walls unironically try to load the entire thread into memory.`

 - Rickping.
 Note: this doesn't work on fdv because fandom's using some wacky rendering engine that allows them to nest `<a>` tags.